zpainter/iassist/content/conferences/program-planning-manual.md

 - About one month to a few weeks prior to the conference, send a call for mentor volunteers via the IASSIST Listserv.
 Mentors are  "experienced," as in they have been IASSIST members for more than one year and have attended more than one conference.
 - Obtain a list of registrants and check for those who are a) new attendees and b) not members.
 Email this group with a call to request an IASSIST conference mentor.
-- Depending on the number of metnees, email individual IASSIST members who did not sign up at mentors to see if they will be willing to serve (this could be members who served as mentees in the past but did not sign up this time).
+- Depending on the number of mentees, email individual IASSIST members who did not sign up at mentors to see if they will be willing to serve (this could be members who served as mentees in the past but did not sign up this time).
 There are typically more mentees that sign up than mentors in the initial call.
-- In the call, a (Google) form should be use to capture mentor/mentee names and and little bit more about themselves.  <!--An example can be found here.-->
+- In the call, a (Google) form should be used to capture mentor/mentee names and and little bit more about themselves.  <!--An example can be found here.-->
 - Use a Google Doc to pair mentor/mentees.
 Try to match people that work in similar institutions and have similar duties if possible.
 Keep in mind language/cultural differences and do your best to be accommodating.
 - Notify each mentor/mentee with their match via email. ([See here for an example](/file/conferences/IASSIST-conference-sample-email-for-mentor-mentee.docx)).
 - Remember to bring some name tags for mentor/mentees to use to help self-identify at the opening reception.
 - After the conference be sure to send an email to thank all participants for being a part of this program, and to urge mentees to join IASSIST and become active with various committees and interest groups.

 ### Paper Competition Coordinator Duties

-[Forthcoming]
+The paper competition is open to IASSIST members who are writing or have written a paper in the year since the last IASSIST conference.
+The paper may be published or unpublished.
+It must be of interest to IASSIST members, and it must be written in English with formatted references.
+The winner receives a free entry to next year’s IASSIST conference.
+The paper competition is run by a volunteer coordinator.

+Responsibilities:
+- Find several volunteers (3-7) to serve as Reviewers (Feb/March)
+	- It’s ideal if volunteers from different regions can participate
+	- The competition can be conducted over email
+	- Send the Reviewers the review spreadsheet and ask if they would like to make changes
+- Communicate with the Program committee about the status of the competition
+	- Receive the Paper Submitters’ emails & proposals (March)
+	- Confirm Submission deadline (end of March/Mid-April)
+	- Inform when the review is complete (2 weeks before the conference)
+- Communicate deadline with Submitters
+	- Send email informing Submitters that you must receive the papers approximately 4-6 weeks prior to the conference (end of March/Mid-April)
+	- Send a reminder email to Submitters approximately 2 weeks before the papers are due (8 weeks before the conference)
+	- Some Submitters will likely ask for an extension.
+Decide whether to allow this.
+Confer with the Reviewers about this.
+- Receive the papers (end of March/April)
+	- Create a google drive and store the review sheet there
+	- Store the papers on that same Google Drive
+	- You may “blind” the review by renaming the papers if the Reviewers would like to do it this way
+	- Inform Submitters their papers have been received (upon receipt)
+- Inform the Reviewers that the papers have been received and send link to the Google Drive (end of March/April)
+	- Each reviewer reads every paper and rates them on the review sheet
+	- Each reviewer sends the review sheet (usually named with the reviewer’s name) to the coordinator (2 weeks before the conference)
+- Receive the Reviewers’ spreadsheets (2 weeks before conference)
+	- Average the reviews together for each paper
+	- Determine the winner based on the score
+	- Confirm the results with Reviewers and ask if they agree or if there are questions/concerns
+- Announce the winner at the end of the IASSIST Conference!

 ### Lightning Talks Coordinator Duties